 Diagnostic Trouble Code (DTC) P2004 stands for “Intake Manifold Runner Control Solenoid Bank 1 – Solenoid Stuck Open.”

 The intake manifold runner control (IMRC) system is responsible for tuning the airflow inside the intake manifold before that air enters the engine.
-The IMRC system features a solenoid that opens and closes the flaps inside the intake manifold.
+Not all these systems work the same way.
+The IMRC systems that store code P2004 have a solenoid that opens and closes the flaps inside the intake manifold.
 Your car’s primary computer, which is often known as the powertrain control module (PCM), controls the solenoid.